Acribbs/tRNAnalysis/docs/getting_started/Examples.rst

 tRNAanalysis assume that input fastq files follows the following naming convention(with the read inserted between the fastq and the gz).
-The reason for this is so that regular expressions do not have to acount for the read within the name.
+The reason for this is so that regular expressions do not have to account for the read within the name.
 It is also more explicit::

    sample1-condition-R1.fastq.1.gz